nestybox/sysbox-ee/README.md

 ## Thank You!

 We thank you **very much** for using Sysvisor.
 We hope you find it useful.

-Our mission is to help you use Docker in new ways to solve your container-related problems.

 Your trust in us is very much appreciated.